|

 Excess sodium hydroxide

-has no significant effect, BUT with excess ammonia, a deep
+copper(II) hydroxide precipitate, with excess ammonia, a deep

 blue solution is formed of the ammine complex ion (ligand substitution is